CornerGeeks/White-Night-Melbourne/readme.md

 -------
 Trying to replicate the White Night Melbourne iOS app as a webapp and Phonegap app for Android http://whitenightmelbourne.com.au/
+Disclaimer: I have no affiliation with the White Night Melbourne event.
+Am just an Android user bummed that we didn't get any app when it is pretty simple to do

 Important URLs
 -------------